WE ARE NOMURA

 Hashimoto “We received a consultation from a company that operates dispensing pharmacies nationwide that they wanted to develop a clinic mall that had never existed before.
 However, we have successfully received an order for planning work.”

 The medical and nursing care industries are characterized by stricter legal regulations than other industries.
-While people who have been working in the industry for many years tend to have a narrow perspective, NOMURA, Ltd.'s strength lies in creating spaces from the end user's perspective, leveraging its high creativity in concept design and planning capabilities.
+While those who have been working in the industry for many years tend to have a narrow perspective, NOMURA Co.,Ltd. 's strength lies in creating spaces from the end user's perspective, leveraging its high level of creativity in concept design and planning.
 He also says that there are many situations where he is able to utilize the experience he gained in his previous job.

 In my previous job, I was the facility development manager on the client's side, so I had experience obtaining approval from the board of directors before placing an order for design and construction.
 I understand the difficulties of getting internal approval before placing an order for work, so I think my strength is being able to think together with the person in charge and clear each hurdle one by one.